Worldwide Locations:

 Documentation:

-Forming a JSC requires submitting several documents, including the company’s Articles of Association, shareholder agreements, proof of identity for shareholders, and the initial capital deposit certificate.
+Establishing a JSC requires submitting the company’s Articles of Association, shareholder agreements, proof of identity for shareholders, and a certificate evidencing the initial capital deposit.

 Registration Process:

-The process to register a company in Egypt involves filing the necessary documents with the General Authority for Investment and Free Zones (GAFI), obtaining the required licenses and permits, and ensuring compliance with any regulatory requirements to operate legally in Egypt.
+To register a company in Egypt as a JSC, the incorporation documents must be filed with the General Authority for Investment and Free Zones (GAFI), followed by obtaining all required licenses and permits and complying with the relevant regulatory requirements to operate lawfully.

 Ownership:

-A sole proprietorship is owned and operated by a single individual or entity.
-The owner has full control over all business decisions and operations.
+A sole proprietorship is owned and operated by a single individual or entity, who has full control over all business decisions and operations.

-Sole proprietorships in Egypt are governed by the Egyptian Commercial Code, which provides the legal framework for their establishment and operation.
+Sole proprietorships in Egypt are governed by the Egyptian Commercial Code, which sets out the legal framework for their establishment and operation.

 Register a Company in Egypt